 >>> means it's waiting for you to enter code.
 The result of each command you type is displayed on the next line without the

 To write a saved program in IDLE, you can go to File -> New File in the top menu, and then when you run it with Run -> Run Module, the output will show up in the prompt window.
-But I highly recommend sticking with the interactive prompt at first.
-It's awesome.
+But I highly recommend sticking with the interactive mode for now.

 Most of my excerpts here are interactive sessions, and so lines that start with